danielstocks/lizard/BACKLOG.md

 Allow for a user to create a new "game".
 - Creates a shareable (public) URL to allow players to connect to lobby.
 - Up to 6 players can connect, if game is full show message: "lobby is full".
-- Create a chat/game log: Show events when players enter/exit room.
-- Allow users to type messages to each other, use player color to highlight messages.
+- Allow players to pick a name/alias
 - Allow host to "start game" if there at least 3 players in lobby.